Party Convention is over for another term.

 Stephens County Democrats News

-When we don’t have a pandemic raging, the Stephens County Democratic Party meets at 7:00 p.m, every second Thursday of the month in Room 112, at the Red River Vo-Tech, Jerry B. Morris building, western-most building on the Duncan campus, 3300 W Bois D’Arc Ave, Duncan, OK.
+Now that we don’t have a full-on pandemic raging, the Stephens County Democratic Party meets at 7:00 p.m, every second Thursday of the month in Room 112, at the Red River Vo-Tech, Jerry B. Morris building, western-most building on the Duncan campus, 3300 W Bois D’Arc Ave, Duncan, OK.
 Come and see democracy in action.
+Bring your teens to learn how Democracy is supposed to work.
 Join the discussion and learn about what we do.
-We’re on indefinite hold with the in-person meetings, but you can come join discussion and check for important announcements on our Facebook page as well as reading up on a constant stream of postings about the strange and alarming activities of our Republican minority rulers.
+You can come join the discussion and check for important announcements on our Facebook page as well as reading up on a constant stream of postings about the strange and alarming activities of our Republican minority rulers.
+However, postings have been a bits slower since Biden took office.
+Seems there’s a definite lack of sleezeballs and crooks in his administration.
+Things will surely pick up now that McCarthy has taken the House gavel and we bear witness to a slow-motion dumpster fire.

 Comanche County Democrats News